ythecombinator/space/src/talks/break-on-through-to-the-lambda-side/index.md

 ---
-path: '/talks/break-on-through-to-the-lambda-side'
+path: "/talks/break-on-through-to-the-lambda-side"
-date: '2016-02-27'
+date: "2016-02-27"
-title: 'Break On Through (To The λ Side)'
+title: "Break On Through (To The λ Side)"
 ---

 ### Description

 We will see how old concepts of functional programming can make a huge difference nowadays for JS developers through [LiveScript](http://livescript.net/): a preprocessor which brings many syntax enhancements and other features and became a great alternative to start in the functional world.
-After this *NUG-CE* - equipped with *first-class functions*, *high-order functions*, *currying*, *composition*, *pipes* and other things - you'll probably never write the same code again.
+After this _NUG-CE_ - equipped with _first-class functions_, _high-order functions_, _currying_, _composition_, _pipes_ and other things - you'll probably never write the same code again.

 ### Events

 #### [II Node User Group Ceará (NUG-CE) Meetup](http://nug-ce.org/)

+🌎 Fortaleza, Brazil

 📍 Universidade de Fortaleza - Unifor